wsharp07/thesharpdev.com/thesharpdev.com/content/posts/2023/vanity-engineering/index.md

 ### Focus on the Problem

-Start any engineering project by clearly defining the problem you are trying to solve.
+Start engineering projects by clearly defining the problem you are trying to solve.
 Keep the focus on the practical needs of the end user and design the solution to address those needs.
 This will help you stay grounded in the purpose of the project and avoid getting sidetracked by non-essential features or design elements.

 ### Prioritize Value Delivery

 Make sure that the technology you develop is user-friendly, efficient, and effective in meeting its intended purpose.
-Consider feedback from users, run tests, and iterate on the design as necessary to ensure that it is useful and practical.
+Consider feedback from users, run tests, and iterate on the design as necessary to ensure that it is useful and provides value.

 ### Set Realistic Goals and Budgets

 Avoid over-engineering by setting realistic goals and budgets for your project.
 Be mindful of the resources you have available, and avoid spending excessively on non-essential features or components.
-This will help keep the project on track and ensure that you are delivering value to end users, rather than simply trying to impress others.
+This will help keep the project on track and ensure that you are delivering value to users, rather than simply trying to impress others.

 ### Encourage Collaboration and Feedback

-Work in collaboration with others, and seek feedback from different stakeholders, including users, experts, and colleagues.
-This can help you stay accountable to the project's goals and ensure that the technology you are developing is useful, user-friendly, and accessible.
-Additionally, incorporating feedback from others can help you identify areas where you may be veering toward vanity engineering, and allow you to course-correct before it becomes a bigger problem.
+Work in collaboration with others, and seek feedback from different stakeholders, including users, product management, and colleagues.
+This can help you stay accountable to the project's goals and ensure that the technology you are developing is providing the expected value.
+Additionally, incorporating feedback from others can help you identify areas where you may be veering toward vanity engineering, and allows you to course-correct before it becomes a bigger problem.

 ## What's Next?